 - Men’s self-esteem is highly linked with their employment.
 Unlike women, in most cases, men feel encouraged, self-worthy and confident when they do their role of homemaker and as a parent.

-- Before we look into the major health threats to me, let’s have a quick look at factors which make men more prone to health issues.
+- Before we look into the major health threats to men, let’s have a quick look at factors that make men more prone to health issues.

 - Reproductive Anatomy

 - Genes and Chromosomes (XY chromosomes in men)

 - Lack of personal care and routine medical checkup

 These three social factors collectively provide us with the answer that why men are weaker in health as compared to women.

 5 Most Major Threats to Men Health

 Now, here are the 5 major threats to men’s health which they need to be mindful of so they can enjoy healthy life.